PBenzoni97/Bayesian-methods-book-with-PyMC/Model Simulation with "Bayesian Methods".md

 import arviz as az
 from pymc.distributions.transforms import Interval
 ```
-The last line is specifically needed for the codes from chapter 8.12.2.6 and 8.12.3
+The last line is only needed for some of the codes
 ### STEP 2: setup the code for running:
-We start by choosing a model: for this example, we simulate the model from chapter 6.1.2
+For this example, we simulate the model from chapter 6.1.2.
 ```Python
 (obstot, obsbkg, C) = np.loadtxt('/Dataset/data6.1.2.dat.R', delimiter = ",", unpack = True)